Introduction

 What lies ahead?

-With the par-3 contest as an annual event, it is crucial that the spirit of camaraderie and respect for the sport is maintained.
+With the par-3 contest being an annual event, it is crucial that the spirit of camaraderie and respect for the sport is maintained.
 Players, visitors, and fans can look forward to an exciting event that promotes not only golf but also the values of respect and discipline.